24/7 Crisis Line: 1-800.600.SAFE (7233)

 Myth: If my partner is jealous of my friends it means that they care about me.

 Truth: Jealousy is often an abuser’s excuse to control and isolate you.
-While jealousy can be a natural feeling, it depends what you do with the feeling.
+While jealousy can be a natural feeling, it depends on what you do with the feeling.
 If their jealousy is turning into telling you where to go and who to talk to, it is unhealthy and controlling.

-FACT: 1 in 3 girls between the ages of 16 and 18 say sex is expected for people their age if they’re in a relationship; half of teen girls who have experienced sexual pressure report they are afraid the relationship would break up if they did not give in.*
+Fact: 1 in 3 girls between the ages of 16 and 18 say sex is expected for people their age if they’re in a relationship; half of teen girls who have experienced sexual pressure report they are afraid the relationship would break up if they did not give in.*

 You have the right to say no. Sexual abuse often starts with pressure.
 Someone who truly respects you will not pressure you in any way.